Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 # Transparency Log

-Transparency Logs are online services that maintain a tree data structure and provide access to it through the endpoints described below.
-Generally, only Site Operators contact Transparency Logs.
-Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh inclusion proofs for their certificates or to monitor for mis-issuances affecting their properties.

-While a Transparency Log may be operated by a Certificate Authority, Transparency Logs SHOULD accept certificates issued by a broad set of the current widely-trusted Certificate Authorities.
-This ensures that, if one Transparency Log has an outage, there are several other Transparency Logs that Site Operators can failover to and fetch fresh inclusion proofs from.

-## Structure

 The data structure maintained by a Transparency Log is identical to the Combined Tree described in {{KEYTRANS}}, with two exceptions: the search keys that are used to navigate the Prefix Tree, and the data committed to by each Prefix Tree leaf node, are different.

 The search key used to navigate the Prefix Tree is a function of the certificate's **reference identifier** in the TLS handshake.
 The reference identifier is the domain name or IP address that the TLS client will verify the certificate against.
-When the reference identifier is a domain name, the corresponding search key is the domain name with the components in reverse order, meaning that "com.example.sub" would be the search key for the domain name "sub.example.com".
-If the final component of a domain name is a wildcard then the wildcard and the trailing dot are stripped, such that "com.example" would be the search key for "*.example.com".
+When the reference identifier is a domain name, the corresponding search key is the domain name with the components in reverse order and a trailing dot, meaning that "com.example.sub." would be the search key for the domain name "sub.example.com".
+If the final component of a domain name is a wildcard then the wildcard is stripped, such that "com.example." would be the search key for "*.example.com".
 The search key corresponding to an IPv4 addresses is the address rendered in dotted-decimal notation.
 The search key corresponding to an IPv6 address is the address rendered as described in option 1 of {{Section 2.2 of !RFC4291}}.
 No VRF is used, or version counter is included, as they would be in {{KEYTRANS}}.

 Rather than a privacy-preserving commitment, each Prefix Tree leaf contains the